bearrambo9/cloud/README.md

 ## ⚠ Note: _this tool is not stable for use yet, and errors are expected!
 Soon, these will be fixed as the project is currently in development._

-# Cloud RAT
+# Cloud Administration Platform

-Cloud RAT is a Windows remote administration tool that is controlled through the browser.
-Cloud RAT's intended usage is for user support, employee monitoring, and IT professionals.
+Cloud Administration Platform is a Windows remote administration tool that is controlled through the browser.
+Cloud's intended usage is to remotely manage, monitor, and troubleshoot devices for educational or IT enterprise purposes.
 This tool is a project by me for a highschool tech project.

 ## Features: